apache/tvm/docs/deploy/tensorrt.rst

   can be used to determine how TensorRT engines will be created at runtime.
 The default mode, ``TVM_TENSORRT_MULTI_ENGINE=0``, will maintain only one engine in memory at a time.
 If an input is encountered with a higher batch size, the engine will be rebuilt with the new max_batch_size setting.
-That engine will be compatible with all batch sizea from 1 to max_batch_size.
+That engine will be compatible with all batch sizes from 1 to max_batch_size.
 This mode reduces the amount of memory used at runtime.
 The second mode, ``TVM_TENSORRT_MULTI_ENGINE=1`` will build a unique TensorRT engine which is optimized for each batch size that is encountered.
   This will give greater performance, but will consume more memory.